erickongdata/va-museum-api/README.md

 - An Item page that shows the detailed information of each art object.
 The URL address of an item page has the format ../item/O1259772 where 'O1259772' is the system number of the object (handled with React Router useParams hook).

-- Clicking on the image in the Item page displays the image at fullscreen.
+- Clicking the image on the Item page opens a modal and displays the image at fullscreen.

 ### Save favourites